Retrogusti Profile

 The invisible work, made up of study, selection, trials, and care.
 It is this hidden effort that allows for serving a high-quality dish, conceived and executed with precision.

-An error that made you grow?
+A mistake that made you grow?

 Accepting the challenge of Restaurant Lorenzo when I was very young.
 Looking back today, I might not have been ready, but he believed in me, and that pushed me to take the plunge.